mozilla/jetstream/docs/adr-0001-publishing_metric_docs.md

 The chief advantage of a shared metadata file (or a database) is that it avoids some redundancy, but the storage costs are not important for this low volume of data.
+A literal database would also need support from an operator.

 ### Google Data Catalog